Â鶹ѧÉú¾«Æ·°æ

 Dr. McGarrity is Chief of the Section of PM&R Psychology, leading a team of 8 psychologists across 3 subspecialty areas (Rehab, Health/Bariatric, and Neuro Psychology).
 She also directs ambulatory operations for the Health/Bariatric Psychology Service.

-Dr. McGarrity’s clinical and translational research program is focused on psychological health for individuals with severe obesity, including the development of interventions to minimize risk factors, optimize resilience, and counter stigma in this population.
+Dr. McGarrity’s clinical and translational research program is focused on psychological health for individuals with severe obesity, including the development of interventions to minimize risk factors, optimize resilience in this population.
 She is currently funded by an NIH/NCATS K12 Institutional Career Development Award.
-The associated project is a pilot randomized controlled trial testing feasibility, acceptability, and preliminary efficacy of a dyadic positive psychology intervention she developed called ReConnect (Reimagining Us in the Context of Bariatric Surgery), designed to improve psychosocial outcomes for patients and their partners in the years following bariatric surgery.
+The associated project is a pilot randomized controlled trial testing feasibility, acceptability, and proof-of-concept of a dyadic positive psychology intervention she developed called ReConnect (Reimagining Us in the Context of Bariatric Surgery), designed to improve psychosocial outcomes for patients and their partners in the years following bariatric surgery.

 Board Certification and Academic Information